DaoWen/land-of-lisp/README.md

-land-of-lisp
+Land-of-Lisp
 ============

-Nick's implementations of the games in Conrad Barski's Land of Lisp in Clojure.
+My implementations of the problems in Conrad Barski's Land of Lisp in Clojure.